-SATRC Action Plan Phase I was implemented during 2004-2006, Action Plan Phase II was implemented is 2007-2009, Action Plan Phase III was implemented is 2010-2012 and Action Plan Phase IV was implemented during 2012-2014.
+SATRC Action Plan Phase I was implemented during 2004-2006, Action Plan Phase II was implemented in 2007-2009, Action Plan Phase III was implemented in 2010-2012, Action Plan Phase IV was implemented in 2012-2014 and Action Plan Phase V was implemented in 2015-2016.
 Please click on the relevant link below to see about the detail of the different Action Plan Phase.

-The 15th SATRC Meeting, held in Paro, Bhutan from 05-07 August 2014, adopted SATRC Action Plan Phase V for the duration of year 2014-2016.
-Action Plan Phase V has three basic components:
+The 17th SATRC Meeting, held in Dhaka, Bangladesh from 4-6 October 2016, adopted SATRC Action Plan Phase VI for the duration of year 2017-2018.
+Action Plan Phase VI has three basic components:

-Action Plan Phase V accomodated two Working Groups (WG) to deal with various working itmes proposed by the members.
+Action Plan Phase VI accomodated two Working Groups (WG) to deal with various working itmes proposed by the members.
 The Working Groups are:

 Two email reflectors are active for the two SATRC Working Groups.
 If you are interested to join the reflectors please contact APT Secretariat.

 Meetings and Workshops:

 The objective of SATRC Web Portal is to collect the information from regulatory bodies and publish it on SATRC webpage for information sharing among the regulators.
 Please click here to open the portal.

 If you have any query regarding SATRC activities please contact to,